ArkaneMoose/BuzzLock/index.md

   - Sensing when the door is actually closed to better synchronize the auto-lock feature
   - Sleep/Wake functionality
   - Enable the ability for the user to add a profile picture using the Raspberry Pi Camera
+  - Allow user management through text message
+  - Allowing a limited user access only during certain times of the day